 In the late 1990s I used Linux for the first time.
 Back then, Slackware was one of a limited number of distributions on the market.
 Installation took very long and failed repeatedly.
 Partly this was due to my slow and unreliable internet connection, but my inexperience and incompetence were likely at least as detrimental to my progress.
 From what I remember I managed to set up X11 with the aid of a configuration script that asked me many questions to which I guessed most answers.
 I also found out how to make Linux talk to my external dial-up modem.
-No longer chained by evil Microsoft, I felt very proud and particularly hackerish.
+No longer chained by evil Microsoft, I was very proud of myself.

 Unfortunately, there was not so much I could do with my new operating system.
 Its text editors (Emacs and Vim) seemed alien, X11 looked pretty ugly, my sound card played mute and games were hardly available.
 After a little while I applied for asylum in Redmond.
 In the years that followed, I dabbled a little bit with various Linux distributions on the side, but I believe it was only during my studies in the Spring of 2004 that I became a serious OSS user.
 I ran Red Hat (and later its community project Fedora), then Arch Linux, even FreeBSD and, briefly, Slackware before finally settling for Debian Sarge in the Winter of 2005.